-Gender Affirmation at Deakin
+Gender affirmation at Deakin

-Deakin is committed to creating a safe, supportive and inclusive environment for all members of the community, including offering timely, tailored support to students and staff who are affirming, seeking to affirm or have affirmed their gender.
+Deakin is committed to creating a safe, supportive and inclusive environment for all members of the community, including offering timely, tailored support to students who are affirming, seeking to affirm or have affirmed their gender.

 ‘Transgender’ is a word that covers a diverse range of people whose common experience is that their inner sense of gender is different to the sex they were assigned at birth.
 Affirmation is the process an individual goes through when they to begin to live as their affirmed gender, rather than that assigned to them at birth.

-Gender affirmation is an individualised process which varies in length, stages and complexity from person to person.
+Gender affirmation is an individualised process which varies in length, stage and complexity from person to person.
 Remember, there is no right or wrong way of doing anything so be gentle with yourself and seek the support you need.

 Transgender Victoria emphasises that gender transition is not about steps but rather pathways where you decide how to express yourself, whether this is in a social context, through medical transition or taking legal actions.
-For some transgender people a change of name is enough.
+For some transgender people, a change of name is enough.
 For others a change of name and gender expression is better and there are others who want a combination of all.
 This is your own process and you are the only one who knows how to lead it.

 It is against the law to discriminate against an individual based on their gender identity.
 Under the Equal Opportunity Act 2010, a person’s gender identity and their lawful right to live free from discrimination on the basis of that identity, extends to their self-identification with a gender other than their assigned gender.
 Gender identity discrimination happens when a person is treated unfavourably because of their gender-related identity, appearance, mannerisms or other gender-related characteristics.

-Support for Alumni
+Support for alumni

-Tips for supporting students and staff affirming their gender
+Tips for supporting someone affirming their gender

 - Think of the person as being the gender that they want you to think of them as, and treat them accordingly.